 The register of Shareholders is maintained at 50 Bank Street, Canary Wharf, London E14 5NT and may be inspected at that address during normal business hours by any Shareholder or any Shareholder's duly authorised agent.

 Other delegated functions

-The ACD has delegated the fund administration services, including valuation of the Funds, to HSBC Bank plc, HSBC Securities Services.
+The ACD has delegated fund administration services, including valuation of the Funds, to HSBC Bank plc.